 Learning you have high blood pressure can be overwhelming.
 There are so many ways to lower it, and you might be unsure what advice to follow.
-Make an appointment with a CHI St. Joseph Health physician to form a plan for your health.
+Make an appointment with a St. Joseph Health physician to form a plan for your health.
 Ask your doctor if these five unique ways to lower your blood pressure could be right for you!

 One way of lowering your blood pressure is to change your eating habits.
 The DASH diet offers a helpful model for eating to manage your blood pressure.
 DASH stands for “Dietary Approaches to Stop Hypertension.”
 The DASH diet contains less red meat, salt and sweets compared to the average American diet.
 Rather than fatty, sugary foods, opt for fruits, vegetables, whole grains and low-fat dairy products.
-Kuy Houser, MD, primary care physician at CHI St. Joseph Health Primary Care Barron Road, advises, “Be mindful of what you eat, and try substituting healthier foods in place of desserts or fatty snacks.”
+Kuy Houser, MD, primary care physician at St. Joseph Health Primary Care Barron Road, advises, “Be mindful of what you eat, and try substituting healthier foods in place of desserts or fatty snacks.”
 Try low-fat yogurt and berries in place of ice cream, and enjoy some whole-wheat crackers instead of potato chips.
 Keeping a food diary, in which you write down when and what you eat, is a great way to stay dedicated to the DASH diet.

 Laughter could really be the best medicine!
 Studies show that laughing regularly increases “good cholesterol,” namely HDL, while also decreasing stress hormones and artery inflammation.
 Negative stress increases blood pressure, and laughing is a great way to combat stress and get that blood pressure back down.
 Laughter improves blood circulation and increases your intake of oxygen.
 Watch a funny movie or find some good jokes to have a hearty laugh every day!